SushilShrestha/pyBSDate/README.md

 #### Tested with python 2.7 and should be ok with python 3

 ### Installation Instruction
 1. Get a copy of the project.
-Download zip of the project or clone the repo
+Download zip of the project or clone this repo:
 ```
 git clone https://github.com/SushilShrestha/pyBSDate
 ```